Anyboard/anyboard/anypawn/README.md

 This repository contains firmware, electronic schematics and case construction files for AnyPawn

 ## Demo Application
 See [demo app](../games/demo-app) for a simple demonstrator of the capabilities of AnyPawn.
-In order to use this application, follow this [tutorial](https://evothings.com/getting-started-with-evothings-studio-in-90-seconds/)

-## License
-See the licencse.txt file for license rights and limitations (Apache V2.0).

 ## Case Construction